van001/lesscode-fp/README.md

 I will try to simplify category theory jargon in terms or real-world practical examples.

 Programming is all about transforming (morphing) data from one form (category) to another.
 Functor allows you to define a single / series of transformation, which can be applied to each item in a category to achive the transfromation.
+The key is, functor preserves the structure after transformation.

 Less code library provide an 'lmap' function for the List functor.